We use technology to support caregivers and promote independence.

 Our podcast reaches all corners of the world.
 We have profiled people from various places in the world.

-The Tusk platform is populated with resources from all over the world.
+Our online tool, powered by Tusk: The Care Navigation Tool, is populated with resources from all over the world.
 However, the service providers that offer services are targeting Edmonton and Calgary, Alberta.
-We are hopeful that it will expand beyond Alberta.